frizatch/QGIS-Intro-to-GIS/README.md

 - You'll see an option for a Query Builder in the lower right - click on it (the image here already has the query completed)
 <img src="images/SourceQueryBuilder.png" width="500"/>

 - The query builder has a clickable interface that lets you build it with the right syntax.
 Double click the fields and options to add them, and single click the operatiors.
-Or you can just type in exactly what you see in the image.
+Or you can just type in exactly what you see in the image: "SPECIES_CO"='Pine, Ponderosa'
 <img src="images/PonderosaQuery.png" width="500"/>

 Now we can select our Ponderosa Pines with the parks layer by using the Select by Location tool...